ortus-boxlang/boxlang-docs/extra-credit/mvc.md

 ![ColdBox MVC Platform](../.gitbook/assets/coldbox.png)

 {% hint style="info" %}
-ColdBox has become the defacto platform for developing modern MVC Boxlang applications and we are partial to it because we wrote it :)
+ColdBox has become the defacto platform for developing modern MVC BoxLang applications and we are partial to it because we wrote it :)
 {% endhint %}

-The ColdBox HMVC Platform is the de-facto enterprise-level HMVC framework for Boxlang developers.
+The ColdBox HMVC Platform is the de-facto enterprise-level HMVC framework for BoxLang developers.
 It's professionally backed, highly extensible, and productive.
 Getting started with ColdBox is quick and painless.
-The only thing you need to begin is [CommandBox](http://www.ortussolutions.com/products/commandbox), a command line tool for Boxlang developers.
+The only thing you need to begin is [CommandBox](http://www.ortussolutions.com/products/commandbox), a command line tool for BoxLang developers.

 You can check out our quick learning guides below: